aatansen/Django-Database-ORM/README.md

       parent=models.ForeignKey('self',on_delete=models.PROTECT)
   ```

-  - Here parenton delete set to `PROTECT` means when a categry has sub-category it needs to be dealt with that otherwise `ProtectedError`
+  - Here parent on delete set to `PROTECT` means when a category has sub-category it needs to be dealt with that otherwise `ProtectedError`

 [⬆️ Go to Context](#context)